ITMO-NSS-team/FEDOT-benchmarks/README.rst

 $ rmdir core

-Update the FEDOT submodule with:
+Update the FEDOT submodule typing the following command:

 ::